Myitkyina: Transportation

 Myitkyina Airport is the main airport serving the city.
-It connects the cities of Putao, Mandalay and also Lashio on Mondays.
+It connects the cities of Putao, Mandalay, Yangon and also Lashio on Mondays.

-It takes almost 24 hours to go from Mandalay to Myitkyina by train.
-The railway has been used for 100 years.
-This railway is a major method of transportation for both farmers and traders to deliver goods.
-It also connects Laiza, Bhamo, China, and Sumprabum by car.
+It takes almost 24 hours to travel between Mandalay and Myitkyina by train.
+Mandalay–Myitkyina Railway has been used for 100 years.
+This railway is a major means of transportation for both farmers and traders to deliver goods (before 2021 military coup).
+It also connects Laiza, Bhamo, China, and Sumprabum by car and can go to Mandalay, Yangon, Lashio, and Magwe By Bus Station.

 The Myitkyina-Tanai-India road, also known as the Ledo Road, was constructed by the British.

 Education

 The city is home to Myitkyina University, a Christian theological seminary, a college for teachers, a training school for nurses, a college for the study of computers and other rare type of colleges affiliated with several seminaries in the United States and Asia, notably Kachin Theological College and Seminary(KTCS)-Nawng Nang.
 It is also home to the branch I.L.B.C.
 (International Language Business Center) a chain of private schools for English learners in the Myanmar.
 It has also many non-government institutions such as Naushawng development institute, Pinnya Tagar, Ningshawng and Kachinland School of Arts & Sciences, which has a University vision in 2024.